 The number of restaurant options is entirely overwhelming at Disney.
 There are food choices everywhere.
 Inside the parks, at Disney Springs, and at hotels.
 I was so thankful we used a Disney travel agent to help us navigate restaurants.
-She provided us with suggestions and even woke up early to make reservations to secure our spots.
-We ended up using four reservations and otherwise ate at the food court, snacked at the park, or ate in our hotel room.
+She provided suggestions and even woke up early to make reservations to secure our spots.
+We used four reservations and ate at the food court, snacked at the park, or ate in our hotel room.

-I often have difficulty enjoying trips, knowing exactly how much money we’re spending on stuff like food.
+I often have difficulty enjoying trips, knowing exactly how much money we spend on food.
 I wish I weren’t this way, but it is what it is.
 Something I did differently on this trip was handing my wife my credit card and asking her to pay for everything while we were there.

-We had a rough number in our heads on what we planned to spend, but I didn’t want to worry about getting the extra glass of wine at dinner.
+We had a rough number of what we planned to spend, but I didn’t want to worry about getting the extra glass of wine at dinner.
 Surprisingly, this did make the trip much more enjoyable for me.
 In the end, we still spent less than expected.

 Below is the cost breakdown: